Unsupervised Meta-Learning for Reinforcement Learning

-The second component of unsupervised meta-learning is meta-learning, which takes the family of reward functions induced by $p(z)$ and $r_z(s,a)$, along with the associated CMP, and meta-learns a reinforcement learning algorithm $f$ that can quickly adapt to any task from the task distribution defined by $p(z)$ and $r_z(s,a)$.
+The second component is the meta-learning algorithm, which takes the family of reward functions induced by $p(z)$ and $r_z(s,a)$, along with the associated CMP, and meta-learns an RL algorithm $f$ that can quickly adapt to any task from the task distribution defined by $p(z)$ and $r_z(s,a)$ in the given CMP.
 The meta-learned algorithm $f$ can then learn new tasks quickly at meta-test time, when a user-specified reward function is actually provided.
 Fig.~\ref{fig:mud-rl} summarizes this generic design for an unsupervised meta-RL algorithm.

-The nature of the task distribution defined by $p(z)$ and $r_z(s,a)$ will affect the effectiveness of $f$ on new tasks: tasks that are close to this distribution will be easiest to learn, while tasks that are far from this distribution will be difficult to learn.
-However, the nature of the meta-learning algorithm itself will also curcially affect the effectiveness of $f$.
-As we will discuss in the following sections, some meta-reinforcement learning algorithms can generalize effectively to new tasks, while some cannot.
-A more general version of this algorithm might also use $f$ to inform the acquisition of tasks, allowing for an alternating optimization procedure the iterates between learning $r_z(s,a)$ and updating $f$, for example by designing tasks that are difficult for the current algorithm $f$ to handle.
-However, in this paper we will consider the stagewise approach, which acquires a task distribution once and meta-trains on it, leaving the iterative variant for future work.